dsbutler101/grit/CONTRIBUTING.md

 We check the Terraform style with `terraform fmt` and validate `variables.tf` files with a `go` test to ensure variable definitions are in the correct place.

-Run `make terraform-fmt-check` to check Terraform formatting and `make lint-terraform` to lint variables.
+Run `make terraform-fmt-check` to check Terraform formatting.

 #### Go